 However, for no good reason, Rite Aid sometimes refers to these coupons as “Rite Aid Manufacturer Coupons,” which is kind of an oxymoron.
 For all intents and purposes, you should think of these as store coupons, which can be used in conjunction with another manufacturer coupon on the purchase of one item.
 If you’re still a little confused, check out our guide that will show you exactly how to coupon at Rite Aid.

 Albertsons offers digital store coupons.
-In order to get access to digital coupons, you need to download the Albertsons Deals & Delivery app and sign up for Albertsons for U. In the app, you’ll know it’s a store coupon if it says “Personalized Deal” when you tap on the full digital coupon offer.
-If it’s a manufacturer coupon, it’ll say “Coupon Center.”
+In order to get access to digital coupons, you need to visit their website Albertsons.com or download the Albertsons app and sign up for Albertsons for U. On the website, you’ll know it’s a store coupon if it says “Personalized Deal” when you tap on the full digital coupon offer.
+If it’s a manufacturer coupon, it’ll say “Coupon.”
 Wanna learn how to coupon at Albertsons?
 We’ve got you!

 Safeway offers digital store coupons.
-In order to get access to digital coupons, you need to download the Safeway app and sign up for the Safeway for U program.
-Like its parent store, Albertsons, it’ll say “Personalized Deal” when you tap on the full digital coupon offer in the app.
-If it’s a manufacturer coupon, it’ll say “Coupon Center.”
+In order to get access to digital coupons, you need to visit Safeway.com or download the Safeway app and sign up for the Safeway for U program.
+Like its parent store, Albertsons, it’ll say “Personalized Deal” when you tap on the full digital coupon offer via the Safeway website.
+If it’s a manufacturer coupon, it’ll say “Coupon.”
 We have a deep-dive guide on how to coupon at Safeway too.

 Whole Foods offers store coupons available online, in the Whole Foods app, and in Whole Deal brochures in stores.
 While you’re shopping in store, you’ll see signs corresponding to store coupons available in the app.
 Clip those and show your barcode to the cashier when you check out.
 We have a how to coupon at Whole Foods guide to help you save even more.